acrolinx/sidebar-sdk-java/README.md

 See the License for the specific language governing permissions and limitations under the License.

-For more information visit: http://www.acrolinx.com
+For more information visit: [http://www.acrolinx.com](http://www.acrolinx.com)

-### Dependencies

-This project depends on (unmodified) Logback for logging.
-Logback is Copyright (C) 1999-2017, QOS.ch and licensed under the EPL-1.0.
-You can get the source from https://github.com/qos-ch/logback.
-The Logback website is at https://logback.qos.ch/license.html